ofload/native_updater/README.md

 **context** is the location in the tree where this widget builds.

 **forceUpdate** is to tell whether the alert is forcing an update or not.
-Set to true if you are forcing an update.
-Set to false if you are giving an option to update later.
+Set to `true` if you are forcing an update.
+Set to `false` if you are giving an option to update later.

 ### Optional Parameters

-**appStoreUrl** is to launch your App Store URL if you're also developing for iOS.
+**appStoreUrl** is to launch your App Store URL if you're developing for iOS.
+Follow this [link](https://support.google.com/admob/answer/3086746?hl=en "Find your app store URL") on how to find your App Store URL.

+**playStoreUrl** is to launch your Play Store URL if you're developing for Android.
+Follow this [link](https://support.google.com/admob/answer/3086746?hl=en "Find your app store URL") on how to find your Play Store URL.

 **titlePrefix** is to prefixing the alert title before your app name.
 The default is `Update`.